 Xfinity has put together a decent streaming bundle based on the monthly price per channels.
-However, we’re cautious about recommending NOW TV because of its limitations and requirements.
+However, we’re cautious about recommending NOW TV because of its limitations and requirements, plus Comcast Xfinity doesnt exactly have a good track record for being trust worthy.
 Before subscribing to NOW TV, consider options and alternatives.

 Current Streaming Industry Trends

 In the first quarter of 2023, Xfinity (the consumer brand name of Comcast) lost nearly 7,000 video subscribers per day.
 Why?
 One big reason is because consumers are tired of paying $28 per month in broadcast TV fees.
 Smart cord cutters know that they can get those channels for free, in HD, with an antenna.
 Plus, consumers are tired of subsidizing sports that they do not watch but still pay “Regional Sports Fees.”
 Nor do they like paying extra fees for HD and DVR service.

 Cord cutters did not stop watching the sports, news, and shows they love.
 They just got their shows from cheaper streaming services and from antennas.
 Often, free TV service apps like Pluto, Tubi, and Crackle are downloaded for shows and movies.
 But the smartest installed an antenna and got cheap subscriptions to Sling to watch cable channels like ESPN, FOX News, MSNBC, CNN, etc.